EMBL International PhD ProgrammeTestimonials

-Now an Assistant Professor at the Mayo Clinic in Minnesota, Marina is studying diseases associated with misfolded proteins.
+Now an Associate Professor at the Mayo Clinic in Minnesota, Marina is studying diseases associated with misfolded proteins.
 Her interest in protein structure began at EMBL.
 She was drawn to the lab by its world-class facilities, interdisciplinary environment and international staff.

 “EMBL trained me to exercise my creativity and to believe in what I do.
 It gave me the confidence to set my goals high and the knowledge to reach those goals.”